5 Inclusive Team Building Activities: Virtual or Hybrid Teams

 For instance:

-When you hear your next meeting is cancelled.
+When you hear that your next meeting is cancelled.

 When someone schedules a meeting with you on Friday afternoon.